Dameon1/liri-node-app/README.md

     Song Name, Group, A link to the song, and the Album, based on the Spotify API.
     Further documentation of the API endpoints can be found here. (https://developer.spotify.com/web-api/endpoint-reference/)

-    If no song was selecter then the displayed song will be Childish Gambino "This is America".
+    If no song was selected then the displayed song will be Childish Gambino "This is America".

-3. (movie (space) movie desired), uses the [omdbapi], whichh can be found here, (https://www.omdbapi.com/)
+3. (movie (space) movie desired), uses the [omdbapi], which can be found here, (https://www.omdbapi.com/)

    Returns the follow information based on the movie selected